Having trouble starting your Windows computer?

 To use this feature, press the F8 key while the system is booting up, Go to the Advanced Boot Options & from the menu select “ Last Known Good Configuration” and press Enter.
 If your computer system boots fine, you are successfully fixed it.

 To boot into Safe Mode.
 Press the F8 key while the system is booting up.
 This will show you a menu, Select Advanced Boot Options, from the options therein select Safe Mode from the list and press Enter.

 This will let you boot into safe mode that will enable Windows to boot only with some basic necessary files and drivers & disables everything that is not necessary for the system to boot.
-What this does is that it restricts any other program, let it be a Antivirus, display driver module, or any application to run at startup and gives us a fair idea of the problem & also let’s us use system restore to restore the computer to an earlier time when your Windows was running fine.
-Safe Mode also let’s us uninstall some unwanted programs or drivers that might be make the system unstable.
+What this does is that it restricts any other program, let it be an Antivirus, display driver module, or any application running at startup, and gives us a fair idea of the problem & also lets us use system restore to restore the computer to an earlier time when your Windows was running fine.
+Safe Mode also lets us uninstall some unwanted programs or drivers that might be make the system unstable.

 Checking the Display Resolution

-Sometimes some bug or human error sets the Windows Display resolution to value that your monitor cannot handle.
-In this condition the system fails to boot as the monitor is unable to display that particular resolution transmitted by the Graphic/Display Adapter.
+Sometimes some bug or human error sets the Windows Display resolution to a value that your monitor cannot handle.
+In this condition, the system fails to boot as the monitor is unable to display that particular resolution transmitted by the Graphic/Display Adapter.

-This will set your resolution to a lower value & will fix any resolution based problems.
-After booting into windows you can set your resolution to the recommended value* refer documentation of your monitor.
+This will set your resolution to a lower value & will fix any resolution-based problems.
+After booting into windows you can set your resolution to the recommended value* refer to the documentation of your monitor.

 To Change Resolution

-Right click on desktop and click on change resolution.
+Right-click on the desktop and click on change resolution.